przekwas/deadlands-character-builder/README.md

 Skills above trait level cost double and refund double points Error handling for buying a 2 point skill cost with 1 or 0 left

-v1.2 released!
-Notes:
+v1.2 Notes:

 Reset All link added to navbar with modal confirmation Ratchet-ass save feature added that prolly has more bugs for me to fix

-v1.3 released!
-Notes:
+v1.3 Notes:

 Added version for test deploy so I know when gh-pages fucking updates Fixed refund point bug .. that my other friend found.

-v1.4 released!
-Notes:
+v1.4 Notes:

 Fixed the *other* refund bug lol!

+v1.5 Notes:

+Added ability to pin Edges and Hindrances, with a new Navbar link for view pinned choices Added ability to reset them all as well